Lake Anderson

 Private Access Lake in LakeLand Village, Allyn, Washington

 Lake Anderson is a valuable asset for all 950 members of LakeLand Village in Allyn, WA, but it needs to be protected.
-It's a designated critical area and especially fragile due to the shallow depth.
-LakeAnderson.org outlines best practices for maintaining our shoreline, clean water, and property values.
+It's a state designated critical area and it's fragile due to the shallow depth.
+LakeAnderson.org provides an array of information for maintaining our shoreline, water, and property values.

-Any build project (including fences and sheds) within 115 feet of the shore requires county approval, and LakeLand covenants restrict building within 50 feet of the shore.Can I make or expand a beach with sand or gravel?
+Any project (including any size of tree removal, fences, sheds, patios, etc.) within 100 feet of the shore requires county approval, and LakeLand covenants restrict structures within 50 feet of the shore.Can I make or expand a beach with sand or gravel?

-It's against county and state regulations, and LLVCC covenants.
-Land below the high water mark and the lake bed is community property owned by all LakeLand members.Can I clear native shore vegetation and trees?
+No. It's against state regulations and LLVCC covenants.
+Land below the high water mark and the lake bed is community property owned by all LakeLand members.Can I remove trees and clear shore vegetation?

-A native vegetation shore buffer is vital for lake health, and it's against county and state regulations to remove native plants and trees without a county and/or state permit.
+Not without county approval and an LLVCC permit.
+A native vegetation shore buffer is vital for lake health, and “no net loss” of shoreline ecological function is permitted.
 Invasive plants and weeds can be manually removed and replaced with native shore plants (pdf).How can I landscape the shore?

 Ensure landscaping doesn't interfere with the natural filtration and habitat function of the shoreline, no pavers, paving, grading or retaining walls.
 Start with Mason County Planning for questions and permits.Can I remove invasive weeds?